Home Business & Other LaTeX Cookbook - Second Edition

 We will provide

 12. A bulleted list can be a good idea for a catchy text.
-Use an itemize environment for it, each list item starting with \item:
+Use an itemize environment for it; each list item starts with an \item command:

 \begin{itemize}